Prateek-singh-06/quiz-AltStack/README.md

 ### Frontend

-download the live server extension in vscode click on the live server button on the buttom left corner of the screen
+download the live server extension in vscode click on the `Go Live` button on the buttom right corner of the screen

 this will start the server